Gigaspaces/xap-docs/site/content/xap101adm/the-runtime-environment.markdown

 # Customizing GSA Components

 GSA manages different process types.
-Each process type is defined within the `<GSHOME>\config\gsa` directory in an xml file that identifies the process type by its name.
+Each process type is defined within the `<XAPHOME>\config\gsa` directory in an xml file that identifies the process type by its name.

 {{% tip %}}You can change the default location of the GSA configuration files using the `com.gigaspaces.grid.gsa.config-directory` system property.
 {{% /tip %}}